 Why Install a Sump Pump Check Valve?

+Short cycling of a sump means that the pump turns on and off too quickly or too frequently.
 Short cycling causes the pump motor to run hotter.
-Heat is the enemy of electric motors because it can shorten the life of a pump drastically.
-By installing a check valve, you will reduce the risk of short cycling which will eventually extend the life of the sump pump.
+Heat is an enemy of electric motors and can shorten the life of a sump pump significantly.
+By installing a check valve, it will reduce the risk of short cycling, especially in smaller size sump basins.
+A check valve will extend the life of the sump pump, and save you money.

 Improper Installation or Not Installing one at all